 To help you remember your medicine, take it at the same time(s) each day.
 If you forget to take a dose there is no need to double the dose at the next scheduled time.

-When used to treat an acute attack, colchicine should be started at the first sign of gout as per your prescription.
+When used to treat an acute flare, colchicine should be started at the first sign of gout as per your prescription.

 If nausea or diarrhoea occur, you should stop taking colchicine.
 Another course of colchicine should not be started for at least 3 days.